MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md

 - If you followed the correct sequence of creating a multitenant organization, adding a tenant to the multitenant organization, and the added tenant's join request keeps failing, submit a support request to Microsoft Entra ID or Microsoft 365 admin center.

-- As part of a multitenant organization, newly invited B2B users receive an additional user property that includes the home tenant identifier of the B2B user.
-Already redeemed B2B users don't have this additional user property.
+- As part of a multitenant organization, B2B users receive an additional user property that includes the user's origin tenant information.

-- As part of a multitenant organization, [reset redemption status for a B2B user](~/external-id/reset-redemption-status.md) is currently unavailable and disabled.
+- As part of a multitenant organization, [reset redemption for an already redeemed B2B user](~/external-id/reset-redemption-status.md) is currently disabled.

 ## B2B user or B2B member related issues